boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ### Show Category Axis

-This allows to enable the visibility of `Category Axis`.
+This allows you to enable the visibility of the `Category Axis`.

 ![Category Axis visibility](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-categoryaxis.png)

 ### Show Category AXis Title

-This allows you to enable the visibility of `Category Axis` title.
+This allows you to enable the visibility of the `Category Axis` title.

 ![Category Axis Title visibility](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/category-axistitle.png)